greencloudcomputing/docs/docs/api/endpoint.md

 # 🔗️ Endpoint

 Once you have created a GreenCloud function you can add an endpoint to it so that it may be called across the internet.
-This will be a publicly web url that has some rules regarding its use and operation.
+This will be a publicly available web url that has some rules regarding its use and operation.
+Endpoints will be available until deleted.

 Each time you call the endpoint, we will store the results from each call.
 The results will initially be publicly available for 5 minutes.
 After this time period your results are still accessible but will require an authenticated call to access them.